 In the 1832 Reform Act, and for a brief period of time during the Grey ministry, Harriet and George saw a path to real, radical political change.
 As I’ll explore in subsequent blogs, Harriet spent the next decade pushing the boundaries of political convention in an attempt to effect this change…

-Harriet Grote’s letter to John Arthur Roebuck is currently on display as part of the Reform, React, Rebel exhibition at UCL, which was curated by Martin and Dr Vivienne Larminie.
+Harriet Grote’s letter to John Arthur Roebuck was on display as part of the Reform, React, Rebel exhibition at UCL, which was curated by Martin and Dr Vivienne Larminie.
 The exhibition catalogue and a video introducing the exhibition can be viewed online.
-UCL is currently closed, but the exhibition will be extended following re-opening.

 S. Richardson, ‘A Regular Politician in Breeches: The Life and Work of Harriet Lewin Grote’, in K. Demetrious (ed.), Brill’s Companion to George Grote and the Classical Tradition (2014)

 J. Hamburger, ‘Grote [née Lewin], Harriet’, Oxf.
 DNB, www.oxforddnb.com